 - check that your Christmas lights conform to the British Standard

 - never use lights with worn or frayed cables

 - turn off lights at night or when you are leaving the house

-- never place candles near your Christmas tree, decorations or furnishings
+- never place candles near your Christmas tree, decorations, wrapping paper, or furnishings

 - put candles in a purpose-made holder and on a heat-resistant surface

 - never leave burning candles unattended and make sure they are out of reach from children and pets